SLOPE SOARING SITES OF SOUTHERN ENGLAND

 From London, head down to the south coast on the M23.
 Go east along the A27 past Lewes.
 Go down the first road into Eastbourne (the A2270, Eastbourne Road - confusingly this is signposted Willingdon rather than Eastbourne).
 After about two miles head slight right down the small road signposted Willingdon Village.
 In the centre of the village turn right into Butts Lane.
 Haul your butt up the lane’s steep incline, which takes you to a public reserve (owned by the local council) which rejoices in the rather unlikely name of Butts Brow.
 Park in the first carpark on the right.
 There is a charge of £1.40 for two hours parking and you need to have the correct change: beware, the wardens can be ruthless.

 The east bowl is about 300 yards north of the carpark (away from the radio mast that is visible from the carpark).
-The north slope is about 200 yards beyond that.
+The north bowl is about 200 yards beyond that.
 The southeast slope is the other way, about 200 yards south of the carpark (past the radio mast).

 Butts Brow Map